Operating your shade and wind performance

 How important is wind speed for sun umbrellas?

-The wind condition of your environment is a critical factor in evaluating patio umbrellas and materials.
+The wind condition of your environment is a critical factor in evaluating outdoor umbrellas and materials.
 Still air or lazy breezes can accommodate almost any type of shade, whereas gale force winds require reinforced design, increased material strength and flexibility, as well as more substantial mounting and heavier base weight.
 Additionally, as wind gusts increase in intensity, it becomes increasingly important to properly close and secure canopies in a timely fashion to prevent damage and extend the life of your umbrella.

 Beaufort Scale – Measuring Wind Speeds & Their Effects

 The most common reference used by outdoor umbrella manufacturers to measure the wind tolerance of their shades is the Beaufort wind force scale.
-It was developed in 1805 by Irish hydrographer Francis Beaufort to help sailors estimate wind conditions at sea.
+It was developed in 1805 by Irish hydrographer Sir Francis Beaufort to help sailors estimate wind conditions at sea.
 This scale is based on visual observation in lieu of scientific measurement tools and it helped to standardize what had been subjective.
 Later, land observations were added and measurable wind speeds were assigned to the descriptions.
 [Forrester 1986]

 Beaufort Wind Scale Chart